 And this is not it, there are a few more critical issues with this software that spoils the whole experience.
 And the following sections talk about all of them in detail along with some good points of Myki.

 Let’s take a look at all the pros and cons in this Myki password manager review.

 (NOTE: While using the smartphone app of MyKi, the system used in the software blocks you from taking screenshots.
 Thus, I couldn’t add any screenshot of the smartphone app to this article.)

 Myki Password Manager Pros

 #1.
-I used the desktop as well as the smartphone version, and both of them were extremely easy to use.
+I used the desktop app, browser extension, as well as the mobile app version, and all were extremely easy to use.

 The initial setup was similar to a typical program, but instead of creating a master password, Myki asks you to create a PIN for your account.
 That makes login effortless and help you eliminate the pain of remembering weird master passwords.